anaskhamees/Android-Automotive/05.AndroidArchitecture/README.md

 >| **Multi-Architecture Support**  | Supports ARM, x86, and MIPS architectures for broad compatibility. | Ensures compatibility with diverse **automotive processors**. |
 >
 >

-**Example**:

-- If the user interacts with **Google Assistant** for hands-free commands like “Navigate to the nearest gas station,” ART executes the required Android app code in real time.

 ------------------------